dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ### 4. Extents

-Extents refers to the amount of space available on displays and how much of it the content should take up.
+Extents refer to the amount of space available on displays and how much of it the content should take up.
 Ideal line length at default text-size (16px) is about 11-12 words.
-On large displays this can create vast areas of white space on the sides while still requiring the user to scroll.
-Use breakpoints to decide if multiple columns of content is a better way to present the content.
+On larger displays, this can create vast areas of white space on the sides while still requiring the user to scroll.
+Use breakpoints to decide if multiple columns of content are a better way to present the content.

 <InlineImg src={ExtentsSvg} caption="Making use of the horizontal space" alt="Extents" />

 ### 5. Space within elements

-This relates to the amount of inner space an objects has.
+This relates to the amount of inner space an object has.
 It has similarities to padding but also deals with small intricate cavities especially in graphic elements such as icons.
-When icons are resized down they sometimes loose some of their details and legibility.
+When icons are resized down they sometimes lose some of their details and legibility.

 <InlineImg src={SpaceWithinSvg} caption="Space within objects - highlighted here by the checkerboard" alt="Space within objects" />